chhetesherpa/SQL_Project_Data_Job_Analysis/README.md

 |   azure    |    86,400  |
 |    sap     |    86,400  |

-### 5. Most Optimal Skills to Learn in the Job Market
+### 5. Most Optimal Skills to Learn in the Job Market in general

 This query aimed to identify the most desired skills that corelates with high paying jobs so job hunters can focus strategically to develop their skills.